scott-22/algorithm-reference/README.md

 ### Overview:
 Borrows from graph theory in math.
 A special type of connected graph with no cycles is called a “tree”.
 Multiple trees makes a “forest”.

+### Transversal:
+There is **BFS** and **DFS**, implemented with a queue and stack respectively.
+They work for both directed and undirected graphs. **DFS** for transversal is a bit complicated, as it involves keeping track of the state of each vertex to avoid cycles.
+It’s easier to use recursion (usually).

 ## Trees
 A few definitions to get started.

 Tree := a connected graph with any n vertices and n-1 edges
 Root := the node considered to be the starting point of the tree, with depth 0
 Depth := the depth of a node is the distance from that node to the root, while the depth